 Project tracking is designed so that the FETP resident can enter and update projects remotely through email or the internet.
 Project data may also be updated and corrected from the FETP office.
 In addition, data may be entered, updated, and analyzed directly from Epi Info installed on a computer.
 This tracking database is centered on the Project, the parent database.
 The residents assigned the project, communications of all types that arise from the project, and the end results of the project are linked and will be completed as data are entered into the project.

-Preliminaries:

-Project tracking comes as a zip file containing several folders.

-Put preliminaries here or in another file
+Opening page

+Preliminaries

+Before you first enter data on projects you will need to complete three preliminary tasks.
+These include revising a legal value pick list for your program’s field sites, adding resident information, and adding consultant (mentor or supervisor) information to two forms.
+For the 2017 data call you must enter information for all residents who had projects in 2017.
+Without this resident information you cannot enter projects in the main “Project” form.
+The main “Project” form accesses this resident information to create a list of current residents to select from.
+We will also use these data to tabulate information on your residents.
+If you have time, we recommend that you to enter all residents that have ever been in your FETP.
+This will save you time later in back entering old data for future analyses.
+To begin click on the gear Icon at the top left hand corner of the cover-page of the Project Tracking program.
+You will be given a choice of the “Resident Information” or “Consultant information”.
+Select and open “Resident Information”.

+Task 1: Edit the legal values for the Field Sites.

-Initial Project Data
+Form: Initial Project Data

 This first page of the project record contains information necessary to initially register a project.
 Enter these data when the project is assigned.
 If more than one resident is assigned to the project, a specific resident will be designated the Lead on the project.
 The Lead resident will be responsible for entry of most data on the project including the names of other residents on the same project (Team Members).